OpenEvalProject/evals/manuscripts/elife-84589/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/84589/elife-84589-fig4-v2.jpg)

-**Figure 4.:** Alpheus heterochaelis females exhibited tradeoffs between weapon size and egg mass volume, average egg volume, and egg count.As carapace length increased, (a) egg mass volume increased, (b) average egg volume remained constant, and (c) egg count increased.
+**Figure 4.:** As carapace length increased, (a) egg mass volume increased, (b) average egg volume remained constant, and (c) egg count increased.
 As snapping claw residuals increased, (d) egg mass volume residuals decreased, (e) average egg volume decreased, and (f) egg count residual decreased.
 F-test sample size and p-values are shown above each graph.

 ![Figure 5.](https://cdn.elifesciences.org/articles/84589/elife-84589-fig5-v2.jpg)

-**Figure 5.:** Alpheus heterochaelis females (blue) exhibited steeper tradeoffs between snapping claw residuals and average egg volume compared to larger females (yellow).Lines represent model predictions for standardized carapace lengths of −2, –1.5, −1, –0.5, 0, 0.5, 1, and 1.5.
+**Figure 5.:** Lines represent model predictions for standardized carapace lengths of −2, –1.5, −1, –0.5, 0, 0.5, 1, and 1.5.
 A standardized carapace length of 0 represents an individual with the mean carapace length, and each increment of 1 represents one standard deviation.

-## Pairing
+### Pairing

 If males benefit more from large weaponry than females, then that benefit could also contribute to the sex differences in weaponry.
 Therefore, we tested if males with large weaponry benefited through improved pairing success.
 Snapping shrimp form size-assortative pairs (Mathews, 2002b; Nolan and Salmon, 1970).
 We tested whether large weapons improved the likelihood of pairing and whether individuals with large weapons paired with relatively larger mates.
 If either of these pairing advantages disproportionately benefits males, then this could explain why males have larger weapons than females.